telin0411/winter22_cs188_course_project_student/README.md

 ## Visualizing Your Training <a name="tb"></a>

-It is often important to visualize your training curves and other essential information during training for troubleshooting problems or ensure your training is stable (e.g. observing if your training is over/under-fitting).
+It is often important to visualize your training curves and other essential information during training for troubleshooting problems or ensuring your training is stable (e.g. observing if your training is over/under-fitting).
 People often use [TensorBoard](https://pytorch.org/tutorials/recipes/recipes/tensorboard_with_pytorch.html) (the PyTorch compatible version) for this purpose.
 Please check the introduction in the link to get familiar with this very useful tool.

-Each execution of your codes it will automatically create a subfolder under the folder `runs`, e.g. `runs/Jan01_06-03-20_pluslab-a100_ckpts_dummy` can be a subfolder contain tensorboard events of one of your execution.
+Each execution of your codes will automatically create a subfolder under the folder `runs`, e.g. `runs/Jan01_06-03-20_pluslab-a100_ckpts_dummy` can be a subfolder contain tensorboard events of one of your execution.
 Executing the following command a tensorboard-in-browser will be rendered:

 ```bash